dd9jn/rfc4880bis/rfc4880bis.md

     creation time from the Signature packet (5 additional octets) is hashed.
 The resulting hash value is used in the signature algorithm.
-The high 16 bits (first two octets) of the hash are included in the Signature packet to provide a quick test to reject some invalid signatures.
+The high 16 bits (first two octets) of the hash are included in the Signature packet to provide a way to reject invalid signatures without performing a signature verification.

     Algorithm-Specific Fields for RSA signatures: